Not quite the prettiest city in Europe, Greece’s second largest city is loved for its charisma, cultural depth, and creative cuisine.

 Ladadika’s recent revival morphed it from a red light district into a bustling dining hotspot.
 Pedestrian-only after 6:30pm, you can sit outside without worrying about children jumping onto the street.
 You know it’s a tourist hotspot when beckoning waitresses smile passersby with eager warmth.
 But there’s such a variety of tavernas, you don’t have to walk far to find something of interest.
 Some will even entertain with live music – always a welcome distraction with kids with trouble keeping still at tables.

-Close to the White Tower is The Greek – our recommended starting (or ending) point for an itinerary incorporating the New Waterfront walk.
+Close to the White Tower is The Greek – our recommended starting (or ending) point for an itinerary including the New Waterfront walk.
 A down-to-earth eatery that sits in an intersection with tables spilling into a spacious sidewalk, there’s a feeling of space here that escapes most restaurants packed into narrow city streets.
 Serving a spread of traditional meze favourites (including seafood options), taverna child staples like bifteki (beef burgers) with fries, zucchini fries, calamari, and shrimp pasta are also on the menu.

-REGIONAL SIGHTS
+SURROUNDING SIGHTS

 Our stop-overs in Thessaloniki have always been on road trips to Halkidiki for its boundless azure beaches (about an hour’s drive from the city) and impressive family-friendly beach resort draws like Sani.
 Fossil-rich Petralona Cave where the 700,000 year old skull of an erect homonid 35km out of the city center has recently re-opened.
 In the company of older kids?
 Noesis Science and Technology museum may be worth a stop.
 The archaeological site of Vergina (ancient capital of Macedon) and its Royal Tombs (including that of Alexander the Great’s father, Phillip II) are also an hour outside the city.
 For a truly unique experience of Greece, majestic Meteora and its monasteries in the sky is a 3-hour drive away.